Skip to content

 Sources profile:This story draws on neutral-leaning sources

-DroneShield founding chief executive Oleg Vornik and Chairman Peter James both departed on 8 April, with the stock falling 20% on the day.
-Angus Bean, chief product officer since 2016, takes the CEO seat; Hamish McLennan is named incoming chairman pending the AGM on 29 May.
-The dual nature of the departure, rather than the fact of the CEO change alone, was what the market priced.
+DroneShield founding CEO Oleg Vornik and chairman Peter James both left on 8 April, sending the share price down 20%.
+Angus Bean, chief product officer since 2016, takes the CEO seat; Hamish McLennan is incoming chairman pending AGM approval on 29 May.

 Q1 2026 revenue hit AUD 62.6M, full-year secured revenue reached AUD 140M, and the pipeline expanded to three hundred potential orders across 50 countries.